icons

 3. Surcharge and cess: In addition to the LTCG tax rate, a 10% surcharge applies to individuals with taxable incomes of Rs.
 50 lakh to Rs.
 1 crore, and a 15% surcharge applies to those with taxable incomes above Rs.
 1 crore.
 A 4% cess is also applicable to the total income tax liability.

-Utilizing Section 54: How to Gain Exemption on Sale of House Property
+How to Utilize Section 54 for Capital Gain Exemption on Sale of House Property?

 Understandably, capital gains tax can significantly impact your finances after selling a house property.
 However, the Income Tax Act of 1961 offers a provision—Section 54—that allows exemption from this tax, given that certain conditions are met.